clingen-data-model/allele/source/allele/implementation/value_set_list/ancillary_nucleotide_change_type.md

 usage: core
 ---

-Currently constraint to be a child of [sequence_alteration](http://www.sequenceontology.org/browser/current_svn/term/SO:0001059) within the Sequence Ontology.
-These values can be experimentally discovered or derived with annotation tools as [VAT](http://www.yandell-lab.org/software/vaast.html), [SnpEff](http://snpeff.sourceforge.net/) or [ANNOVAR](http://www.openbioinformatics.org/annovar/).

 Scope and Usage
 ---------------

-We have curated a list of [primary](primary_nucleotide_change_type.html) Sequence Ontology terms to be used when annotating nucleotides changes.
-Use of this list allow grouping of types at a higher level, enriching the ability to preform logic and algorithm based operation across larger collections.

-Additionally, we allow the use of an ancillary type which can be used to clarify and add depth to the primary type observed.
+ancillaryNucleotideChangeType allows the use of an ancillary type which can be used to clarify and add depth to the [primary](primary_nucleotide_change_type.html) type observed.
 This type also allows a single annotation using a term not included in the primary list.

-ancillaryNucleotideChangeType List
+ancillaryNucleotideChangeType:
 ------------------------

-In cases where additional or clarifying terms are needed a child of sequence_alteration may be used and if a term is need it can be submitted for review via the sequence ontology [request a term]( http://sourceforge.net/p/song/term-tracker/).
+Currently constraint to be a child of [sequence_alteration](http://www.sequenceontology.org/browser/current_svn/term/SO:0001059) within the Sequence Ontology.
+Accurate annotation of ancillary-nucleotide-change-type will not contain terms found in primary-nucleotide-change-type.

 Examples:
 ---------

-**ancillaryNucleotideChangeType:** (carnality of 1)
+**ancillaryNucleotideChangeType:** (carnality of 0..*)

 * This attribute allows for a couple of possibilities.
 1. First to allow additional detail in describing the location of the feature related to the variant.